ibmresilient/resilient-community-apps/fn_service_now/docs/customize_resilient_guide/README.md

 inputs.incident_id = incident.id

 # List all the fields you want to update in the ServiceNow Record here with the ServiceNow field_name being the key
+# The default here is "severity", however if using the SIR Table we recommend switching to the business_criticality field
 inputs.sn_update_fields = dict_to_json_str({
   "severity": sn_severity_map[incident.severity_code],
 })